TaskNotes

 Completion Tracking

-Each occurrence can be completed independently (task cards, calendar menus, task edit modal completion calendar).
+Each occurrence can be completed or skipped independently (task cards, calendar menus, task edit modal completion calendar).

 Completed instances are stored in: